prem-k-r/materialYouNewTab/README.md

 Check the [Translation Status Page](https://prem-k-r.github.io/MaterialYouNewTab/tools/languagesAnalysis.html) for an overview of completed languages and missing strings analysis.

-If you'd like to contribute quotes in any of the languages used in MYNT, check out [multilingual-quotes-api](https://github.com/prem-k-r/multilingual-quotes-api).
+If you'd like to contribute quotes in any of the languages used in MYNT, check out [Multilingual Quotes](https://github.com/prem-k-r/multilingual-quotes-api).

 ## 🤝 Contributing